opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 -  Finally used a larger Backprop Through Time Window Size.

-Explore Directly
+Direct Exploration
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 Go-Explore
 ''''''''''''''''

 `Go-Explore <https://www.nature.com/articles/s41586-020-03157-9>`__ [8]_ [9]_  pointed out that there are currently two factors hindering the agent's exploration: forgetting how to reach a previously visited state (detachment); the agent cannot first return to a certain state, and then start exploration (derailment) from that state.
 For this reason, the author proposes a simple mechanism of\ **remembering a state, returning to that state, and exploring**\  from that state to deal with the above problem: by maintaining a memory of the states of interest and the trajectory leading to these states, The agent can return (assuming the simulator is deterministic) to these promising states and continue stochastic exploration from there.
 Novelty is measured by the prediction error of a state on a prediction problem (usually a supervised learning problem)

 Specifically, first the state is mapped into a short discrete code (called a cell) for storage.
 If a new state appears or a better/shorter trajectory is found, the memory updates the corresponding state and trajectory.
 The agent can choose a state to return uniformly and randomly in the memory, or according to some heuristic rules, for example, it can select the returned state according to the related indicators such as the newness, the access count, the count of its neighbors in the memory and so on.
 Then start exploring in this state.
 Go-Explore repeats the above process until the task is solved, i.e. at least one successful trajectory is found.

-Other exploration mechanisms
+Other Exploration Mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the above exploration mechanism, there are also Q-value-based exploration [10]_ and so on.
-Interested readers can refer to this review of exploration strategies in reinforcement learning\ `blog <https://lilianweng.github.io/posts/2020-06-07-exploration-drl/>`__\ [14]_ 。
+Interested readers can refer to this review of exploration strategies in reinforcement learning\ `blog <https://lilianweng.github.io/posts/2020-06-07-exploration-drl/>`__\ [14]_ .

-Future outlook
+Future Study
 ----------------

 -  In the current exploration methods based on intrinsic rewards, how to adaptively set the relative weights of intrinsic rewards and rewards given by the environment is a problem worthy of research.